 However there’s nothing stopping you doing them all at once which is surprisingly easy.
 Also, it’s best to complete a Reputation on your Main toon first; it can then provide a Sponsorship Token for your alts which makes it much cheaper and faster to level them.

 Which ship console is a ‘must have’ ?

 The Dynamic Power Redistributor Console is very, very good.
 If you can, get it – Federation players need to buy the Prototype Dreadnought Cruiser, KDFs can buy it on the exchange/Undiscovered Lockbox.

 No longer a true ‘must have’, but the Plasmonic Leech console, especially for power-starved Romulan ships, is a good investment.
 Another nice one is the Sustained Radiant Field console from the Iconian Reputation.

 Like ground/ship traits, there are always new consoles and set bonuses changing the ‘meta’ of the game – adapt !

 Which Boff (Bridge Officer) is the best ?

 The unique Hierarchy Science Boff (aka Mr Potato Head) with the Pirate trait from the mission “Alliances“. is a wicked space science officer.

-Nausicaan Boffs with Pirate trait (KDF only)
+KDF Nausicaan Boffs also come with the Pirate trait.